 What affects your chances of getting pregnant?

 Your chances of getting pregnant depend on many factors including your and his age, his sperm count and quality of his sperms, whether your eggs have a good or bad quality, if and when you ovulate and have sex in relation to ovulation, whether your fallopian tubes are functioning, and many other factors.

 The babyMed online pregnancy chances test will evaluate your chances of getting pregnant based on answers to a few questions.

 Learn how to get pregnant faster!

 Your chances of getting pregnant depend on many variables including your age, when and how often you have sex, and other factors.
 The more you learn about what it takes to get pregnant, the more you will know what to do to make lifestyle changes and set up a solid plan to conceive.
-Take this quiz created by Dr. Amos Grunebaum to calculate your own odds, see how much you know, and learn more about your chances of getting pregnant.
+Learn more about your chances of getting pregnant.
 More importantly, learn how you can get pregnant faster!

 How long does it take to get pregnant?